Domino tilings of three-dimensional cylinders: regularity of hamiltonian disks: Definitions

+Throughout this text we routinely abuse notation and neglect boundaries when discussing quadriculated regions.
+Given two regions $\R$ and $\widetilde{\R}$, we write $\R \smallsetminus \widetilde{\R}$ for the quadriculated region formed by the closed unit squares that are in $\R$ but not in $\widetilde{\R}$.
+Similarly, we say that $\R$ and $\widetilde{\R}$ are disjoint if they do not share any unit square.
+In that sense, two unit squares that have only one vertex in common are said to be disjoint.

-A \emph{plug} $p \subset \D$ is balanced subregion of $\D$, i.e., a union of an equal number of white and black unit squares in $\D$.
+Henceforth, unless stated otherwise, we assume that all quadriculated disks are nontrivial and balanced.
+Let $\D$ be a disk.
+A \emph{plug} $p \subset \D$ is balanced subregion of $\D$, i.e., a union of an equal number of white and black closed unit squares in $\D$.
 In particular, a domino is a plug.
 We highlight the empty plug $\pl_{\circ}=\emptyset$ and the full plug $\pl_{\bullet}=\D$.
-Given a plug $p$ we obtain another plug by taking its complement $p^{-1} = \D \smallsetminus p$ (throughout this paper we abuse notation and ignore boundaries).
+Given a plug $p$ we obtain another plug $p^{-1} = \D \smallsetminus p$.
 We denote by $|p|$ the number of unit squares in $p$ and by $\Pl$ the set of plugs in $\D$.
-A plug is \emph{compatible} with a domino $d \subset \D$ if their interiors are disjoint.
+A plug is \emph{compatible} with a domino $d \subset \D$ if they are disjoint.
 The set of plugs compatible with $d$ is denoted by $\Pl_d$.

 Consider $N \geq 2$ and two plugs $p_0, p_N \in \mathcal{P}$.
 The \emph{cork} $\R_{0,N;p_0,p_N}$ is defined as: